ytus/TIL/javascript.md

 > /usr/bin/env: ‘node’: No such file or directory

-It may be caused by the way `nvm` changes your PATH,see: https://intellij-support.jetbrains.com/hc/en-us/community/posts/205964744-npm-is-installed-using-nvm-but-IntelliJ-doesn-t-know-about-it
+It may be caused by the way `nvm` changes your `PATH`, see: https://intellij-support.jetbrains.com/hc/en-us/community/posts/205964744-npm-is-installed-using-nvm-but-IntelliJ-doesn-t-know-about-it

 If that's the case, there is a workaround.
 Simply launch Webstorm from a terminal, for example: